Miners lead rebound in European shares after upbeat China data

 But after a strong start to the earnings season the percentage of companies beating or meeting analyst estimates has fallen to 53 percent from 63 percent earlier this week, according to Starmine data, which is roughly in line with the last three-quarters.

-Mobile telecom gear maker Ericsson led the technology sector lower, skidding 6.5 percent after third-quarter profit and sales missed consensus forecasts.
+Mobile telecom gear maker Ericsson <ERICb.ST > led the technology sector lower, skidding 6.5 percent after third-quarter profit and sales missed consensus forecasts.

 Dutch digital security services provider Gemalto shed 3.2 percent as its third-quarter sales disappointed investors.